Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 ![](textures/inventory/dlxtrains_industrial_wagons_covered_goods_type1_inv.png)|North American Wooden Boxcar|8|Knuckle|40|25|3

 Note that some wagons may not be available in-game if the "Longest DLX wagon to include in game" setting defined in **DlxTrains** is set to a value other than "Unlimited".
 That setting will use the lengths shown in the table when determining the wagons to be excluded.

+### Australian Flat Wagon

+This wagon is loosely based on an early Australian bogie flat wagon that entered service in southern Australia in the mid 1920's.

+It features visible loads in game using the same mechanism as the European Flat Wagon (see below).

 ### Australian Louver Van